fbpx

 What advice would you have for someone interested in enrolling in the program?

 My only advice to anyone enrolling into the program would to be make sure that you are available to be working evening or night shift because I don’t know why but for some reason, I didn’t know that there aren’t many day time shifts available.
 They usually hire the more experienced techs for the day shift.
 Which turned out to be fine for me because my family is really supportive and going to help me with child care.
-Also, no everyone in the class is guaranteed an externship.
+Also, not everyone in the class is guaranteed an externship.
 You need to really stand out by showing up early, and answering every question first while at the same time being a team player and help others.

 Where are you working now and do you feel like the program prepared you to be successful?